All Episodes

 And by the way, that's where, in addition to EPA, that's where global warming percolates in governments.

-The point is that they poison everybody's minds about people going into government because in these cases they haven't ever served in government.
+The point is that they poison everybody's minds about people going into government because in these cases, they haven't ever served in government.

 Therefore, they're not qualified.

-They don't know what they're doing, and we've had an absolute role reversal from the way this country was founded.
+And we've had an absolute role reversal from the way this country was founded.

-And well, not just a role reversal.
+Not just a role reversal.

-We've had an inversion, whereas this country was founded with limits on government and with the power vested in people, the faith vested in people, the belief that people live their lives best according to their own impulses and desires.
+Whereas this country was founded with limits on government and with the power vested in people, the faith vested in people, the belief that people live their lives best according to their own impulses and desires.

 That's been turned upside down.